GeoArkadeep/Stresslog/README.md

 * Option to output Las Files (with updated header and new data columns)

-* Fields for adding mud data, loss/gain data and other data interpreted from drilling and testing history, plots these over the calculated data to help visually constrain the model
+* Fields for adding mud data, loss/gain data and other data interpreted from drilling and testing history, these are plotted over the calculated data to help visually constrain the model

 * Option to include ascii file with observations from resistivity image logs (or others like ultrasonic calipers) to include tensile fractures and breakouts, which are then used to automatically constrain SHMax